-Description: A very important part of the MSE process is to define goals (general overarching goals) and turn those into measureable (ends) objectives.
+Description: A very important part of the MSE process is to define goals (general overarching goals) and turn those into measurable (ends) objectives.
 The first step is to define a set of goals that are important to stakeholders and managers, which has been done at past MSAB meetings.
 It is important to verify that these aspirations are still of interest to all MSAB members, and to determine if additional goals should be added to the list.
 Currently, there are four overarching goals.

 - 1. Biological sustainability

 - 2. Optimize directed fishing opportunities

 - 3. Minimize discard mortality

-- 4. Minimize bycatch and bycatch mortality
+- 4. Minimize non-directed fishery discards (bycatch) and non-directed fishery discard mortality